 The site got a little bit of attention, and Babylonius of the Windwalker community contacted me to see if I could develop a similar tool for Windwalkers.
 The next logical step was to aim to support all classes, and while this was a daunting task I decided to give it a shot.
 I realized that 80% of the "please check my logs" threads on forums could be answered by checking for simple things like buff uptimes and missed casts, and that most people just weren’t sure what to look for.
 I imagined that even by checking just a few important points, a tool like this could benefit a great number of people.
 I registered the checkmywow.com domain in August of 2015, and over the next 2 years it processed nearly 1 million fights.

 Supporting all 36 specs was already a huge task, but Legion's release made it much more difficult.
 While previous expansions had largely set rotations aside from certain talents and gear bonuses, Legion introduced artifact traits, legendaries, and interesting talent choices for many specs.
 These all created more dynamic gameplay (which is a good thing), but made analysis difficult.
 I simply can't keep up with the amount of detail and nuance that is needed for each spec to make the analysis correct.
-Check My Wow is certainly still usable for the specs that it supports, but I decided to close this now rather than wait for it to become out of date, because providing wrong information is more harmful than providing no information.
+As of this writing, Check My Wow is still usable for the specs that it supports, but I decided to close this now rather than wait for it to become out of date, because providing wrong information is more harmful than providing no information.

 One factor that makes my decision easier is the emergence of WoW Analyzer.
 This is an open-source site with dedicated contributors maintaining each spec, and they have a great community that has been consistently improving the quality of the site's analysis.
 It really takes a lot of focused attention and effort to do a proper analysis for any of the specs in the game now, and a team of people should be able to do a much better job than I could on my own.
 I believe that Wow Analyzer will continue to improve and become a better resource, and I want to encourage people to join that community and contribute in whatever way they can.